 All products are picked, packed and shipped from The Netherlands.

-As we believe in a retail first approach, we currently only ship to the Netherlands, Belgium and the United States.
+As we believe in a retail first approach, we currently only ship to the Austria, Belgium, Denmark, Germany, Great Britain, France, Netherlands, Italy, Spain, Sweden, Switzerland and the United States.
 For the rest of the world we recommend finding a store nearby with our store locator.

 The aluminium Cardprotector can hold 4 to 6 cards, depending on their thickness.
 The higher the number of cards with embossed details, the fewer cards the Cardprotector can hold in total.
 Its mechanism also works with just one card, so it isn’t necessary to fill the Cardprotector completely.

 The Cardprotector is the most minimalist wallet in our collection.
 An additional Moneyband or Slide can be added to the Cardprotector to extend your everyday set-up – ideal for a few extra cards or business cards.
 The Cardprotector is integrated into all our leather wallets.
 These wallets provide enough space for 4 to 6 cards in the Cardprotector and room for cash, receipts, business cards and less frequently used cards in their leather exterior.
 The leather part of our Miniwallet and Twinwallet provides space for at least 4 extra cards.
 The Slimwallet has a wider cut, providing space for at least 6 extra cards.
 From the Cardprotector to the Twinwallet, there is a wide range of compact solutions to suit almost everyone.

 The Cardprotector is made for standard credit-card size plastic cards.
 The Cardprotector is not suitable for paper cards such as business cards, because they can jam the mechanism.
 However, the Moneyband, Cardslide, Miniwallet, Slimwallet and Twinwallet do provide space for paper cards, cash and receipts.